-I was invited to brunch at a friend’s and when I asked what I could bring my friend said “How about those blueberry muffins we have heard so much about?”
+I was invited to brunch at a friend’s and when I asked what I could bring my friend said, “How about those blueberry muffins we have heard so much about?”

 Ordinarily this would have not been a cause for concern because as I said, I make some pretty darn good blueberry muffins.
 However, after frantically running to three stores in search of fresh blueberries to no avail, I started to get a bit worried.

-Fortunately my self-created reputation for great gluten free blueberry muffins survived intact!
+Fortunately, my self-created reputation for great gluten free blueberry muffins survived intact!
 I suppose the moral of this story is not to brag and boast but if you do – you better deliver!

-2 teaspoons freshly squeezed lemon juice
+- 2 teaspoons freshly squeezed lemon juice

-½ cup milk, at room temperature
+- ½ cup milk at room temperature

-1 cup plus 1 tablespoon sugar
+- 1 cup plus 1 tablespoon sugar

-2 cups all-purpose gluten-free flour
+- 2 cups all-purpose gluten-free flour

-2 teaspoons baking powder
+- 2 teaspoons baking powder

-½ teaspoon kosher or sea salt
+- ½ teaspoon kosher or sea salt

-1 ounce Crunchies freeze dried blueberries
+- 1 ounce freeze dried blueberries

-½ cup unsalted butter, at room temperature
+- ½ cup unsalted butter at room temperature

-2 large eggs, at room temperature
+- 2 large eggs at room temperature

-1 teaspoon pure vanilla extract
+- 1 teaspoon pure vanilla extract

 Preheat oven to 350 degrees.
 Spray a standard muffin tin with non-stick cooking spray and line the muffin cups with paper liners.

 Stir the lemon juice into the milk and let set for about 5 minutes.
-The milk may look a little curdled but this is ok.
+The milk may look a little curdled but this is OK.

 In a small bowl, mix the lemon zest with 1 tablespoon of sugar until fully blended.
-It is easiest to do this with your fingers as the lemon zest may be moist and tends to clump.
+It is easiest to do this with your fingers because the lemon zest may be moist and tends to clump.
 Set aside.

 In a medium mixing bowl, whisk together the flour, baking powder and salt.

 In the bowl of an electric mixer preferably fitted with a paddle attachment, cream the butter and remaining cup of sugar together on medium speed until light and fluffy, about 3 minutes.
-Turn mixer to low and add the eggs, one at a time, mixing until each egg is fully incorporated, scrapping down the sides of the bowl with each addition.
+Turn mixer to low and add the eggs, one at a time, mixing until each egg is fully incorporated, scraping down the sides of the bowl with each addition.
 Add the vanilla and mix well.
 With the mixer on low, add the flour mixture and lemon milk mixture to the creamed butter starting with 1/3 of the flour mixture, then half the lemon milk mixture, half the remaining flour mixture, the rest of the lemon milk mixture and the rest of the flour mixture.
 Mix until just combined.
 Remove bowl from mixer and scrape the sides and bottom of the bowl well with a large spatula.
 Gently fold in the blueberries.
 Divide evenly between the prepared muffin cups, filling the cups almost to the top.
 Top the batter with the lemon zest sugar mixture.
 Bake for 30 – 35 minutes or until the tops are golden brown and a toothpick inserted in the center comes out clean.
 Let cool for 5 minutes in the pan before removing.
 Serve warm.

 The views and opinions expressed on this blog are purely the blog owner’s.
-This blog accepts free manufacturers samples and forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
+This blog accepts free manufacturers’ samples and forms of cash advertising, sponsorship, paid insertions or other forms of compensation.
 Affiliate links may be included in this post.